xpmethod/xpmethod.github.io/README.md

 `prompt:` used to pull out the prompts in the "events" section.
 Should be in quotations.
 `location:` used to indicate location in the "events" section

+`snippet:` should be the numeric number of **words** that you want to be included in your snippet.
+Note that his counts MarkDown and HTML tags, but we will try to "prettify" the snippet by rendering the markup.
+However, bad things **can** happen if we pull a snippet that breaks one of your html or MarkDown tags.
+Try to keep the snippets clean for this reason.

 Dates in the "events" and "event" view are generated form the post title.